Climate Comfortable Period and Uncomfortable

 decrease change.

-The studied dataset focused more on the characteristics of
+studied dataset focused more on the characteristics of the overall situation in

-the overall situation in China, such as the length of climate-comfortable
+China, such as the length of climate-comfortable period and

-topics.
-These results can provide some scientific
+These results can provide some scientific understandings for human settlements

-understanding of local or regional resilience responding to global climate
+resilience responding to global climate change.

 Author Contributions

-Li, S. made the overall design of the dataset,
+Li, S. made the overall design

-including setting the models and algorithms.
+of the dataset, including setting the models and algorithms.
+Yu, D. D.

-processing and manuscript writing.
-Yu, D.
+contributed to data processing and manuscript writing.
+Yu, D. D. was responsible for collecting the

-D. was responsible for collecting the raw data and the data screening and
+raw data and the data screening and preprocessing.

 References